NewBabyFace/frontend/landing-page/README.md

-# Home Assistant OS Landingpage
+# MenuAI OS Landingpage

-On initial startup of Home Assistant, HAOS needs to download Home Assistant core before the setup can start.
+On initial startup of MenuAI, HAOS needs to download MenuAI core before the setup can start.
-In this time the [home-assistant/landingpage](https://github.com/home-assistant/landingpage) is serving a "Preparing Home Assistant" page.
+In this time the [home-assistant/landingpage](https://github.com/home-assistant/landingpage) is serving a "Preparing MenuAI" page.

 ## Functionality